Euro zone bond yields edge higher with eyes on ECB policy, gilts in focus

 "Despite signs of economic weakness, ECB officials overall have remained hawkish and shown a determination to bring inflation down," Lloyds Bank economist Nikesh Sawjani said.

-The ECB's plans for shrinking its balance sheet were also in focus after two key ECB members said on Saturday the time for quantitative tightening was fast approaching, although analysts were not expecting anything concrete to be announced next week.
+The ECB's plans for shrinking its balance sheet were also in focus after two key ECB members said on Saturday the time for QT was fast approaching, although analysts were not expecting anything concrete to be announced next week.

 "It seems like discussions are ongoing about quantitative tightening but we're not really expecting anything to be announced on that front," said Lyn Graham-Taylor, senior rates strategist at Rabobank.